No products in the cart.

 But why is that?
 How can pimples disappear after one week, while the resulting postinflammatory hyperpigmentation remains present after ten weeks?

-The answer lies in the functional mechanisms of the various skin lighteners used in topical therapy and how they combat melanogenesis.
+The answer lies in the functional mechanisms of the various skin lighteners that are used in topical therapy, and how they work to combat melanogenesis.

 How Is Melanin Produced?

 Melanin synthesis can be triggered by a variety of oxidative and inflammatory compounds.
-The most notable instigator is of course, UV radiation, which is a source of oxidative free radical damage.
-This free radical damage triggers DNA repair, which is what stimulates melanogenesis.
+The most notable instigator is of course UV radiation, which is a source of oxidative free radical damage.
+This free radical damage triggers DNA repair, which is in turn what stimulates melanogenesis.
 However, free radical damage can lead to the increase of inflammatory mediators such as the interleukins and prostaglandins, which have been shown to also trigger melanogenesis.
-And in inflammatory conditions, these mediators are prevalent throughout the skin.
+In inflammatory conditions, these mediators are prevalent throughout the skin.

 So What’s with the Delay?